The Arab Emirates

 The UAE is actually a federation made of seven emirates (or principalities) that are each governed by a hereditary emir – the UAE has a single national president.
 The seven emirates are Abu Dhabi, Ajman, Dubai, Dujairah, Ras al-Khaimah, Sharjah and Umm al-Quwain.
-The capital of the United Arab Emirates and centre of political, industrial and most cultural activities is Abu Dhabi.
+The capital of the United Arab Emirates and centre of political, industrial and most cultural activities is Flights from Dubai to London.

 Things to Do in the Arab Emirates

 The seven emirates of the United Arab Emirates cover a large range of both geographic and cultural features, so there are a lot of things you can do.
 Don’t worry, it’s not all ancient archaeological sites, there is a lot of modern activities to do as well.